Mango Sticky Rice

 - 1 tablespoon water

-- 3 ripe mangoes (like Ataulfo or Champagne) peeled and sliced
+- 3 ripe mangoes (Ataulfo or Champagne work best) peeled and sliced

 Instructions

 - Rinse the glutinous rice several times until the water runs mostly clear.
-Soak in water overnight or for at least 4 hours.
+Soak in water for at least 4 hours or overnight.

-- Drain and place the rice in a steamer lined with cheesecloth or parchment paper.
-Steam over medium heat for 25–30 minutes, or until the grains are slightly translucent and chewy.
-Let rest for 5 minutes, then transfer to a mixing bowl.
+- Drain well and place the rice in a steamer lined with parchment or cheesecloth.
+Steam over medium heat for 25–30 minutes, until the rice is tender, slightly translucent, and sticky.
+Transfer to a bowl.

 Make the Coconut Sauce

-- In a saucepan over medium heat, whisk together the coconut milk, sugar, and salt.
-Let it simmer gently for 1–2 minutes, stirring until the sugar is fully dissolved.
+- In a saucepan over medium heat, whisk together coconut milk, sugar, and salt.
+Simmer gently for 1–2 minutes until the sugar dissolves.

-- Scoop out 1 cup of this sauce and pour it over the steamed rice.
-Gently fold to combine, cover, and let sit for 15–20 minutes so the rice can absorb the coconut flavor.
+- Remove 1 cup of the sauce and pour it over the hot rice.
+Gently fold to combine, cover, and let sit for 15–20 minutes so the rice absorbs the coconut milk.

 Thicken the Remaining Sauce

-- Scoop portions of the coconut sticky rice onto plates or bowls.
-Top with sliced mangoes and drizzle generously with the thickened coconut sauce.
+- Spoon the coconut rice onto plates or bowls.
+Add sliced mango and drizzle with the thickened coconut sauce.

 Notes

-- If you don’t have a steamer, a metal sieve or mesh colander over a pot of boiling water works too!
+- No steamer?
+A mesh strainer or colander set over a pot of boiling water works just fine.